F-term spontaneous breaking of 3D-SUSY an algebro-geometric treatment: Introduction

 SUSY has been carefully explored in diverse space-time dimensions (more specifically, from two to eleven).
-In particular, SUSY in three space-time dimensions received a remarkable boost in relation to Chern-Simons and topological field-theoretic models in three dimensions (3D) \cite{CSTFT3D}.
+In particular, SUSY in three space-time dimensions received a remarkable boost in relation to Chern-Simons and planar field-theoretic models \cite{CSTFT3D}.
 More recently, renewed interest in 3D SUSY has arisen in connection to topological materials in lower space dimensions, for instance (1+2)-dimensional topological superconductors \cite{topsemicond}, where SUSY appears as an emergent symmetry of the action which describes the dynamics of the excitations.
 So, motivated by the relevance that SUSY is nowadays acquiring as an emergent symmetry in low-dimensional Condensed Matter systems such as graphene, topological insulators and topological superconductors, we re-examine the issue of F-term SUSY spontaneous breaking in three space-time dimensions.

-Contrary to the 4D case, (1+2)-D SUSY has a real structure: simple SUSY in three space-time dimensions is realised in terms of real superfields and their corresponding real component fields.
+Contrary to the 4D case, (1+2)-D minimal SUSY has a real structure: simple SUSY in three space-time dimensions is realised in terms of real superfields and their corresponding real component fields.
 Renormalisation requirements in 3D allow the matter superfields to have up to quartic interactions, whereas in 4D, the coupling amongst matter superfields is at most cubic.
+In terms of component fields 3D-SUSY, in connection with renormalisability, allows a potential which is of 6-th order in the scalars; on the other hand, 4D-SUSY allows scalars up to fourth power.
 This drastically changes the structure underneath spontaneous SUSY breaking in comparison to its four-dimensional counterpart: instead of a system of N quadratic equations in N complex unkowns, the conditions for 3D F-term spontaneous SUSY breaking hinge on the existence of real solutions of a system of N cubic equations in N real variables, which renders reference to the seminal results in \cite{ORafer} no longer suitable, and calls for different techniques.
 We carry out the analysis of the corresponding system of cubic equations derived from F-term breaking using projective algebraic geometry.
-Today, algebraic geometry is no stranger to theoretical physics, see the work of Candelas et al \cite{Candelas} for a recent example; for a sample of applications to biology, see \cite{Casanellas}.
+Today, algebraic geometry is no stranger to theoretical physics; see the work of Candelas et al \cite{Candelas} for a recent example; for a sample of applications to biology, see \cite{Casanellas}.
 Here we use classical tools from this field to solve a physical question.